We’re here to help.

 Is your billing solution too dependent on IT intervention?

-Functions such as control settings, interface management, building workflows and process scheduling should be designed for a wide scope of users.
+For example functions such as control settings, interface management, building workflows and process scheduling should be designed for a wide scope of users.
 If not, you waste time and money by relying too much on IT support.

 Criteria #21: Does It Make Life Easier?